wesleywh/InvectorMultiplayerAddOnDocs/UI/Core/UICoreLogic.md

 ------------------
 ### public virtual void SendStartSession()<a name="SendStartSession"></a>

 >   Calls the `CB_EVENT_STARTSESSION` photon event.
 Which makes everyone start the photon session.
+Only the master client can call this method.

 | Expose Value | Overrideable | Returns |
 |:---|:---|---:|